-- If your symptoms do not improve or if they become worse, check with your doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.

-- Check with your pharmacist about how to dispose of unused medicine.
+- Check with your pharmacist about how to throw out unused drugs.

-More about paclitaxel
+More about Abraxane (paclitaxel protein-bound)

 - Side Effects

 - During Pregnancy

 - Dosage Information